Bozhou rebellion: Final Ming offensive of 1600

 In mid-May 1600, Liu Ting's army had advanced deep into rebel territory, prompting Yang Yinglong to lead his forces into battle.
 Liu divided his army into two wings, effectively trapping the enemy between them.
 Yang was ultimately defeated and forced to retreat to Hailongtun, a fortress so inaccessible that it was said only a monkey or a bird could penetrate it.
 By early June, Ming troops had surrounded Hailongtun, but a week of heavy rain in the middle of the month made the terrain muddy and halted the attackers' progress.
 Once the weather improved on 28 June, the Ming troops were able to capture the rebel outposts and begin their assault on the fortress itself.
-Yang Yinglong had 17,000 men in Hailongtun.
-The fortress fell in the final assault on 15 July, and in a desperate situation, Yang committed suicide by self immolation.
-His family was transported to Beijing where they were executed.
+Yang had 17,000 men at Hailongtun.
+The fortress fell in the final assault on 15 July, and in a desperate situation, Yang committed suicide by self-immolation on 21 July.
+His brother and eldest son were taken prisoner.

 Consequences

-According to official reports, a total of 22,687 rebels were killed, 1,124 were captured, 5,539 civilians were captured, 126,211 Miao surrendered, 1,614 prisoners were freed, and 767 cattle and 4,444 weapons were captured.
+According to official reports, during 104 days of fighting in 1600, a total of 22,687 rebels were killed, 1,124 were captured, 5,539 civilians were captured, 126,211 Miao surrendered, 1,614 prisoners were freed, and 767 cattle and 4,444 weapons were captured.
 Additionally, tax arrears were forgiven in the areas affected by the war.
 Expenditures for the Ming campaign was 1.5 million silver taels in total.
+Yang Yinglong's captured brother and eldest son were taken to Beijing and executed.

 The Chiefdom of Bozhou was abolished and its territory was reorganized into two prefectures: Zunyi, which was incorporated into Sichuan, and Pingyue, which was incorporated into Guizhou.
 Over the next decade, the Ming military continued to carry out successful operations in the southwest, suppressing several minor revolts and facilitating the colonization of the region.
 In order to prevent future large-scale rebellions, the Ming authorities implemented a systematic Sinicization of the area, which involved the colonization of Chinese people, the establishment of schools, and the reorganization of native administrations into standard Chinese subprefectures and counties.